hapijs/wreck/README.md

       whether the client should reject a response from a server with invalid certificates.
 This cannot be set at the same time as the `agent` option is set.
     - `redirects` - The maximum number of redirects to follow.
+    - `beforeRedirect` - A callback function that is called before a redirect is triggered, using the signature function (redirectMethod, statusCode, location, redirectOptions) where:
+      - `redirectMethod` - A string specifying the redirect method.
+      - `statusCode` - HTTP status code of the response that triggered the redirect.
+      - `location` - The redirect location string.
+      - `redirectOptions` - Options that will be applied to the redirect request.
     - `redirected` - A callback function that is called when a redirect was triggered, using the signature `function (statusCode, location, req)` where:
       - `statusCode` - HTTP status code of the response that triggered the redirect.
       - `location` - The redirected location string.